pyth-network/pyth-gitbook/pythnet-price-feeds/aptos.md

 ## Networks

-Pyth is currently deployed on Aptos Testnet, and will be available on Aptos Mainnet as soon as the chain is live.
+Pyth is currently deployed on Aptos Mainnet.

 ## Addresses